 What the difference looks like

-84% of IT leaders believe generative AI will help them serve customers better.
+Ninety percent of service pros already using generative AI for customer service say it helps them serve customers better.
 Service reimagined around generative AI can yield:

 - Smarter chatbots that automate smarter, more personalized responses capable of analyzing customer sentiment.